Reducing poverty and inequality

 Edinburgh Poverty Commission

 The Edinburgh Poverty Commission was launched in November 2018.
-The commission is made up of 12 members who will work together over the next year to
+The commission is made up of 12 members who will aim to

 The commission will report its findings in autumn 2019 after meetings which will consider evidence of lived experience.
 The commission will meet four times during 2019 on